Where Can I Get A Song Critique?

 Where can you get your songs critiqued?

 We all know that feeling right when you're on the precipice of completing a great song.
-And we mean great song.
+And we mean a great song.
 It has every component you could want.
-It's catchy, has a great melody, solid lyrics, and is technically sound.
+It's catchy, has a great melody and solid lyrics, and is technically sound.

-But just as soon as that wonderful and accomplished feeling comes it seems to quickly dissipate and the doubt slowly creeps in.
+But just as soon as that wonderful and accomplished feeling comes, it seems to quickly dissipate, and doubt slowly creeps in.

 Is it really a good song?
 Could you just be too close to the song to see any potential flaws?

-If you have what you think is a great song, but you aren't sure if it's ready to be put out into the world, one step you can take is to have your song critiqued.
+If you have a great song but aren't sure if it's ready to be released, one step you can take is to seek professional feedback from a song critique.

 Table of Contents